zwang378/workspace-restful-api/README.md

 ### List the collaborators of a workspace

-The following command would list all users under Workspace 1.
+The following command would list all users under the workspace with workspace_id 1.

 ```
 $ curl -X GET http://localhost:3000/workspace/1/user